 Signage in Buenos Aires is poor and that’s putting it mildly.
 Most buildings don’t have visible numbers so finding your way around takes perseverance.
 All you need is the street and cross street(s) or block of numbers.

-The ingenious Guia T must have taken a ton of time to compile.
+The Guia T must have taken someone a ton of time to compile.
 It works!
-In the back of the book there’s a comprehensive list of theaters, clinics, hospitals, museums, embassies, police stations, etc. with their addresses to use in mapping point to point transportation anywhere in Buenos Aires.
+In the back of the book there’s a comprehensive list of theaters, police stations, clinics, hospitals, museums, embassies, etc., including addresses for mapping point-to-point routes and transportation to any location in Buenos Aires.

 The subway lines are easy, but they don’t cover the same amount of territory as the buses.
-After you know where you’re going the next big hurdle with the buses is trying to figure out where to catch them.
-Generally, their stops are a bit ambiguous.
+After you know where you’re going the next hurdle with the buses is trying to figure out where to catch them.
+Generally, the stops are ambiguous.

 Buenos Aires is a late night city, and after midnight bus drivers stop for passengers who motion them over!
 Some bus lines are more reliable than others.
 A few buses run every 10 to 20 minutes and others are hit and miss.
 Walking is easier but too many hours on concrete pavement is exhausting and not wise at night.